 Some people think kids today are as healthy as ever, super fit and perfectly sized.
-Likewise the term “childhood obesity epidemic” makes some angry, some upset and some folks simply don’t feel it’s appropriate or true to say, “America is experiencing a childhood obesity epidemic.”
+Likewise the term “childhood obesity epidemic” makes some folks angry, some upset and some don’t feel it’s appropriate or true to say, “America is experiencing a childhood obesity epidemic.”

 While you don’t have to believe that there’s an epidemic in progress, many U.S. health and child advocacy organizations do believe that we’re facing a huge obesity epidemic right now, even among kids.
 Let’s look closer at this issue…